MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/media-panel/index.md

    limitations under the License.  -->
 # View and debug media players information

-Use the **Media** tool in Microsoft Edge DevTools to view information and debug the media players per browser tab.
+Use the **Media** tool to view information and debug the media players per browser tab.

 <!-- ====================================================================== -->